jeffboody/libai/readme-nn.md

 a neural network layer where a subset of nodes may be randomly disabled.
 Regularization is achieved through the reduction in capacity which forces the neural network to increase generalization.
-The dropout procedure may also be viewed as selecting a random layer from a large ensemble of layers that share parameters.
+The dropout algorithm may also be viewed as selecting a random layer from a large ensemble of layers that share parameters.

 Nodes which have been dropped will not contribute to the loss during the forward pass and therefore will also not participate in backpropagation.
-The dropout probability is a hyperparameter that is selected when designing the neural network.
+The dropout probability is a hyperparameter and it was suggested that a good default is 0.5.
 However, as a general rule, layers with many parameters may benefit more from a higher dropout probability.
 At least one node must be active.

 During training, the output of the layer is attenuated due to the dropped out nodes.
 However, during prediction, the entire set of nodes are used.
 This results in a change of scale for the layer output which causes problems for subsequent layers.
-The scale can be adjusted during training by applying the Inverted Dropout procedure where output nodes are scaled as follows.
+The scale can be adjusted during training by applying the Inverted Dropout algorithm where output nodes are scaled as follows.

 	scale = total/active